6th EFT International Summer School 2021 in London, UK

 - Describe working within the window of tolerance to safely process emotion

-- Utilise EFT to break through addictive denial without shaming and confrontation
+- Utilize EFT to break through addictive denial without shaming and confrontation

-- Utilise an attachment-based understanding of the impact of addiction on the brain and relationships.
+- Utilize an attachment-based understanding of the impact of addiction on the brain and relationships.

 - Describe how to clinically alter the basic EFT assessment process to better work with addictive processes

-- Demonstrate how to assess for contraindications when addiction is present in the couples process.
+- Demonstrate how to assess for contraindication when addiction is present in the couples process.

 - Identify personal biases that alter presence when working with clients on the addictive continuum

 - Apply EFT specific prescriptive interventions to stabilize addictive processes in the couple therapy addiction.